Ben has been a collector of old and interesting things all his life. In his mid-twenties, he owned an Antique and Collectors shop.

 - Difficult to earn a coin from

-Said of a collectible that the dealer is struggling to find a suitable buyer for.
-This may be down to that traders particular market place or a change in the demand for the item.
+Said of a collectible for which the dealer is struggling to find a suitable buyer.
+This may be due to the trader's particular marketplace or a change in the item's demand.

 - Harlequin set

-The name given to an item that has been undervalued or mislabelled.
-It is every antique dealers dream to find such an item as the returns can be lucrative.
+Meaning: an item that has been undervalued or mislabelled.
+It is every antique dealer's dream to find such an object as the returns can be lucrative.

 Antique traders refer to the floral decoration surrounding antique mirror frames as cabbage.